Northport Police Divisions

 - West Alabama Narcotics Task Force is a multi-agency unit composed of officers from the Tuscaloosa Police Department, the Tuscaloosa County Sheriff's Department, Northport Police Department, and the University of Alabama Department of Public Safety.
 To speak with a Narcotics Officer, call 349-0410.
 The number has secure voice mail.

 - Parade applications must comply with the City of Northport parade ordinance.
 The application should be delivered to the Traffic Division Commander at Police Headquarters at 3721 26th Avenue, Northport, AL 35473 at least 3 weeks in advance of the date of the parade.
 Parade permits are subject to approval and at the discretion of the Chief of Police.
-The parade permit form may be downloaded from the forms page of the Police Department website.
+The parade permit form may be downloaded here.

 - Hit & Run Investigations - The Traffic division also conducts investigations into Leaving the Scene of Accident cases (LSA), commonly referred to as Hit and Run accidents.